 We love and are very particular about our Pike Place Market, which should never, under any circumstances, be called "Pike's Place" or "Pike's Market."

 , this is usually the first place tourists head when they make a stop while on a cruise or when they fly in from another state.
 But you're just as likely to see someone who lives in the neighborhood picking up ingredients for dinner as you are a tourist taking a selfie.

 Pike Place was founded in 1907, making it one of the oldest and largest continuously operating public markets in the United States.

 The market is said to be haunted by Princess Angeline, Chief Sealth’s oldest daughter who defiantly lived in a shack below Pike Street during a time when Native Americans were not allowed to live in the area.
 Its other most famous ghost is Frank Goodwin, one of the original founders of the market.
 Goodwin, who died in 1954, has been spotted near his old office, which is now the basement of the Alibi Room.

 When you visit, you should come hungry.
-After all, Beecher's, Pike Place Chowder, and Ellenos Greek Yogurt are here (and that's just a few of the most famous food stops).
+After all, Beecher's Handmade Cheese, Pike Place Chowder, and Ellenos Yogurt are here (and that's just a few of the most famous food stops).

 Pike Place Market also happens to be home to some hidden gems that are fit for foodies, like Pasta Casalinga.